gooddata/gooddata-git-workflow-example/README.md

 > NOTE.
 Whenever you're adding a completely new entity to the organization (like, new a data source or a new workspace),
 > you'll need to create that asset on the production server manually because we are using Entities API instead of Layouts API
 > for that.
 Entities API does not support upsert, so you'll have to explicitly either create or update the entity.
 We
-> are working on mitigating this limitation in the future releases of the GoodData.CN.
+> are working on mitigating this limitation in the future releases of the GoodData.CN and GoodData Cloud.

-Using our configuration file as an example, you can set up any other pipeline (CirleCI, Bitbucket Pipelines, Jenkins etc.).
+Using our configuration file as an example, you can set up any other pipeline (CircleCI, Bitbucket Pipelines, Jenkins etc.).
 Few steps to keep in mind:

 1. Configure your pipeline to be executed on every commit to the main branch.